Magnitus-/TickTick/README.md

-#tick-tick
+# tick-tick

-##Purpose
+## Purpose

 Tick-tick is a standalone browser app I created to count seconds when I do the plank.
-The piano tempo stopped working properly, I don't have a smart phone so yeah...
+The piano tempo stopped working properly and I can't be bothered finding an app on my smartphone for this...

-##Installation
+## Installation

 You need Node.js and npm to install the npm qs module, which this app uses.